Updated: Apr 23, 2022

 We can learn to cultivate trust and trustworthiness with ourself by taking the time to be with our bodies, minds, emotions and present with our environment and relationships.
-MBSR- Mindfulness-Based Stress Reduction course is a systematic learning pathway to help yourself to develop a trusting relationship and trust is one of the 9 mindfulness attitudes in the program & in mindfulness coaching.
+Mindfulness when practiced formally then can become a systematic learning pathway to help yourself to develop a trusting relationship including the cultivation of trust as one of the 9 mindfulness attitudes in evidence-based mindfulness programs & in mindfulness counselling.

 If we do this mindfulness practice consistently over time we can come to trust the natural wisdom of our body.
 We will experience the unfolding of our deepest selves, and our basic goodness can shine through all our conditioning, defences, resistance and amour.
 The body is an ancient and complex system that is adaptive and evolutionary; even our DNA carries all the historical information about being human.
 Just let that land for a moment.....

 The natural wisdom of our body is apparent in the whole ecosystem of life, the breath will take care of itself, ears can hear, eyes will see, feet will help us stand and walk.
 This natural trust was obvious to me when I witnessed my newborn baby struggle to manoeuvre up the torso of my body, propelled by the smell of milk in my breast, a body that could wiggle, lips that opened in search of love, comfort, nourishment and then latched on and attached.
 This then triggered a whole biological process of recovery within me.
 Just as the lungs will move oxygen in and out of the body where it travels back into the environment and the trees will then breathe it in reciprocating and trusting in our connection and nourishment from the earth mother.